Vbuddies/100DaysOfCode/log.md

  * Converted list of keys into a table format and replace the links to copy and delete with font awesome icons

 ### Day 3: July 18, 2022
-** Today's Progress: Completed the Key-generation styling and Functionality
+**Today's Progress**: Completed the Key-generation styling and Functionality

 **Thoughts:** Finished the keygen section, both the styling and the functionality.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It looks way better than it did, and I'm super happy with it.